MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/kerberos-auth-for-load-balanced-client-access.md

     ```

-# Create Credentials object with blank password
+# Create credentials object with blank password
 Note that this is not meant to run as a single script and has no error checks.
 They are just working notes.